Stealthpwn/CTF-Challenges-/README.md

 ## Introduction

-This CTF machine is designed to test and improve your skills in network analysis, privilege escalation, and enumeration.
+This CTF machine is designed to test and improve your skills in network analysis, privilege escalation, enumeration and more.

 ## Features

 - Privilege escalation
 - vulnerability analysis
 - Enumeration
+- Cryptography
+- Brute forcing

 ## Setup Instructions